QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 [^Stereo]: For example, a stereo track could be allotted for each recorded stereo microphone.
 One could also create a stereo track from two monophonic lavaliere microphones, balanced with one on the left channel (heard in the left ear) and one on the right (heard in the right ear) of the stereo track.

-[^AVA]: *AVA360VR* is currently in beta-testing.
+[^AVA]: *AVA360VR* is currently in late beta-testing.
-A public release of the software is expected in late 2020 ([www.github.com/BigSoftVideo](https://www.github.com/BigSoftVideo)).
+A public release of the software is expected in mid-2021 ([www.github.com/BigSoftVideo](https://www.github.com/BigSoftVideo)).

 [^SQUIVE]: *SQUIVE* was developed by Paul McIlvenny.
 A 2D video clip illustrating the use of *SQUIVE* to conduct a tour of a complex data site, with a running audio commentary, is archived at DOI:[10.5281/zenodo.3954026](https://doi.org/10.5281/zenodo.3954026).

-[^CAVA]: Because of the requirements of the specific networking service, *CAVA360VR* is only available in the near future for enhanced data sessions and collaborative video analysis that are supported by the BigSoftVideo team.
+[^CAVA]: Because of the requirements of the specific multiplayer networking service, the current implementation of *CAVA360VR* is only available in the near future for enhanced data sessions and collaborative video analysis that are supported by the BigSoftVideo team.

-[^Ethics]: There are ethical concerns when sensitive video data is stored (unencrypted) on a central server or the cloud, and then is streamed live to local users.
+[^Ethics]: There are ethical concerns when sensitive video data is stored (unencrypted) on a central server or the cloud, which is then streamed live to local users.

 [^Lego]: The Lego data corpus includes recordings made using multiple 360-degree cameras, 2D video cameras, wireless microphones and spatial audio microphones.
 Only the footage from one 360-degree camera and one 2D camera were used in the live data session.
-The Lego data corpus, assembled as a project for *AVA360VR*, will be archived openly under a Creative Commons license at a later date.
+The Lego data corpus, assembled as a project for *AVA360VR*, will be archived openly under a Creative Commons license in mid-2021.
+A basic archive of this data corpus is already available and documented here: [10.5278/ojs.quivirr.v1.2020.a0003](https://doi.org/10.5278/ojs.quivirr.v1.2020.a0003).

 [^ZenodoURL]: A composite 2D video clip of the live data session is available on an unlisted YouTube channel: [youtu.be/LbESseSp62E](https://youtu.be/LbESseSp62E).
 It is also archived at DOI:[10.5281/zenodo.3955727](https://doi.org/10.5281/zenodo.3955727).

 [^Sync]: Given the small but divergent temporal latencies for each client receiving data over the network from other clients, it is not possible in principle to make one perfect synchronised version of the event.
-When combining and syncing the video and audio recorded at each location into one video, a decision has to be made which location will serve as the master timecode to which the other videos/locations (and their video and audio tracks) will attempt to synchronise.
+Therefore, when combining and syncing the video and audio recorded at each location into one video, a decision has to be made which location will serve as the master timecode to which the other videos/locations (and their video and audio tracks) will attempt to synchronise.
-In this case, priority is given to M’s location and the syncing of the visual video tracks.
+In this case, priority is given to M’s location and to the syncing of the visual video (not audio) tracks.

-[^Consent]: The Lego video data was provided by the data-holder, and the participants in that data had given their consent for the video recordings to be distributed freely (under a CC BY-NC-SA 4.0 International license).
+[^Consent]: The Lego video data was provided by the data-holder, and the participants in that data had given their consent for the video recordings to be distributed freely (under a *CC BY-NC-SA 4.0* International license).
 Additionally, the three analysts have given their consent for the *CAVA360VR* avatar video recordings to be accessed online (under the same license).

 [^nonVRmode]: In the latest version of *CAVA360VR*, the non-VR mode allows the user to do everything that the VR mode permits, including recamming, but not to create drawings.

-[^transana-mu]: The *Transana* CAQDAS software package sells a multi-user version that allows users to access a single database on a cloud server on which a transcript and its metadata is stored.
+[^transana-mu]: There is a multi-user version of the commercial *Transana* CAQDAS software package that allows users to access a single database on a cloud server on which a transcript and its metadata are stored.
 To cope with conflicts caused by simultaneous access it locks data records (eg. a transcript) to one user at a time.
-Moreover, as with the single user version, there is neither centralised nor distributed version control of changes made by users ([www.transana.com/tutorial/mu-start/](https://www.transana.com/tutorial/mu-start/)).
+Moreover, as with the single user version, *neither* centralised *nor* distributed version control of changes made by users is supported ([www.transana.com/tutorial/mu-start/](https://www.transana.com/tutorial/mu-start/)).

 [^openplus]: Versioning scholarship in general is a key element of the open social science and humanities movement [@arbuckle2019].

 [^Crowd]: This opens up the possibility for crowdsourcing transcription work.

 [^DOTE]: *DOTE* is currently in development and early beta-testing.
-It supports dual backup and restore at two levels of granularity, with auto-saving and a 'checkpoint' system based on Git.
+Among other features, it supports dual backup and restore systems at two levels of granularity, with auto-saving and a user-defined 'checkpoint' system based on Git.

 [^GitHub]: If a reader has any thoughts or ideas for new features or tools, then they can be freely added to our public workspace on GitHub: [github.com/BigSoftVideo/Big-Video-Tools-Features](https://github.com/BigSoftVideo/Big-Video-Tools-Features)